-Neosho County Community College is on the forefront of a nationwide effort in higher education to incorporate assessment of student learning through outcomes assessment as an integral part of the education process.
+Neosho County Community College is at the forefront of a nationwide effort in higher education to incorporate assessment of student learning through outcomes assessment as an integral part of the education process.
 In 2009, NCCC’s assessment process won a Bellwether Finalist award, making NCCC a nationally recognized institution for its achievements in outcomes assessment.

 The purpose of assessing student learning at Neosho County Community College is to ensure the educational purposes of the institution are met and appropriate changes are made in program development and classroom instruction to allow for student success.
 More importantly, assessment of student learning assists in ensuring that students are prepared to meet transfer institution expectations, discipline expectations, course sequence expectations, and employer expectations.
+It is essential to note that assessment entails not merely the collection of data, but also its use:

 Students who have fulfilled general education expectations at Neosho County Community College will be prepared to: